ulli-kroll/rtl8188fu/README.md

-For Kernel 4.15.x ~ 5.3.x (Linux Mint or Ubuntu Derivatives)
+For Kernel 4.15.x ~ 5.7.x (Linux Mint, Ubuntu or Debian Derivatives)

 ------------------